healert-io/.github/profile/README.md

 ## Detection Rules

-Five rules active in v0.1.1.
+Five rules active in v0.1.1 Coral.
 All configurable.
 All production-tested on k3s.

 | Rule | Severity | What It Catches |
 |---|---|---|